zhorton34/wasmcontainer/README.md

-# Laravel-like Service Container with Deno and Rust (WASM)
+# Nominal Typed Service Container powered by Rust/WASM

-This project implements a Laravel-like service container using Deno and Rust (compiled to WebAssembly).
+This project implements a service container using Deno and Rust (compiled to WebAssembly).
 Rust provides nominal typing and strict type safety.

 ## Running the project